Gankra/thesis/thesis.md

 book-keeping.
 Freeing memory has no inherent semantic value, it's just necessary to avoid exhausting system resources.
-The fact that garbage collection just magically frees memory for you is pretty popular, as evidenced by its dominance of the programming language landscape (C and C++ being the notable defectors).
+The fact that garbage collection just magically frees memory for you is pretty popular, as evidenced by its dominance of the programming language landscape (C and C++ being the most notable exceptions).
 However some omissions can be too large to bear.
 Few systems are designed in a pure-functional manner.